RedHatNetherlandsSA/ocp-devex-demos/03-RUN/serverless-serving/README.md

 ## Testing the autoscaling

-Let's define a concurrency soft limit for our service.
+Let's define a concurrency limit for our service.
 This allows us to tell knative how many concurrent requests our service can handle before triggering the autoscaler.
-With a concurrency soft limit, it is still possible to burst over this limit in case of sudden spikes.
+With a concurrency soft limit, it is still possible to burst over this limit in case of sudden spikes, however in this case we will define a hard limit to show the mechanism

-kn service update --scale-target=10 hello
+kn service update --concurrency-limit=10 hello

- --concurrency-limit

 We can also specify a concurrency target utilization threshold in order to pre-empt scaling needs, for example, if we reach a threshold of 70% of our scaling target, knative can spin up a new container/pod to anticipate the need to scale.
 This allows our service to be ready for the coming spike in traffic.